The Society's quarterly journal

 How to subscribe

-Can't wait for your Summer issue to drop through the letterbox?
-Here is a taster of what's to come Fool's Gold: Alison Flood investigates the controversies surrounding self-publishing service companies.
+Can't wait for your Autumn issue to drop through the letterbox?
+Here is a taster of what's to come: What's Amazon done now?

 From the Editor